2025 ICD-10-CM Diagnosis Code I10

 How is high blood pressure diagnosed?

 High blood pressure usually has no symptoms.
 So the only way to find out if you have it is to get regular blood pressure checks from your health care provider.
 Your provider will use a gauge, a stethoscope or electronic sensor, and a blood pressure cuff.
-He or she will take two or more readings at separate appointments before making a diagnosis.
+They will take two or more readings at separate appointments before making a diagnosis.

 Blood Pressure Category Systolic Blood Pressure Diastolic Blood Pressure